13rac1/openapi-wled/tasks.md

    - [ ] Include usage recommendations

 4. Validation Phase
+   - [ ] Run validation and preview tools with detailed schemas
-   - [ ] Test streaming performance characteristics
+   - [ ] Test configuration examples with all components
-   - [ ] Validate real-time data accuracy
+   - [ ] Fix any issues with detailed implementations

 ### Finalization Phase
 - [ ] Bundle the complete multi-file definition